panglesd/slipshow/README.md

 - Table of content of all slips when pressing a button,
 - Better going back and slip counter,
+- Wait for slips being placed before showing something,
+- More fluid transition,
 - Be consistent and replace slides with slip in slip.js,
+- Support for "subslips"?
 - ...